 Managing Scheduled Backups

-PGO sets up your Postgres clusters so that they are continuously archiving: your data is constantly being stored in your backup repository.
+PGO sets up your Postgres clusters so that they are continuously archiving the write-ahead log: your data is constantly being stored in your backup repository.
 Effectively, this is a backup!

 However, in a disaster recovery scenario, you likely want to get your Postgres cluster back up and running as quickly as possible (e.g. a short “recovery time objective (RTO)”).
 What helps accomplish this is to take periodic backups.
 This makes it faster to restore!